Myxelium/RandomMemerBot/readme.md

 3. Open the `.env` file and insert your [Discord bot token](#how-to-get-discord-token).
 4. Run `npm start` to start the project.

-Make sure you have those installed:
+make sure you have those installed:
 - Node.js (v16 or later)
 - npm (v7 or later)